51st state: Guam

 Guam (formally the Territory of Guam) is an unincorporated and organized territory of the United States.
-Located in the western Pacific Ocean, Guam is one of five American territories with an established civilian government.
+Located in the western Pacific Ocean, Guam is one of five American territories with a civilian government.

+Guam is geographically a part of the Mariana Islands but Guam rejected unification with the Northern Mariana Islands in the past (at the time mostly due to tax issues; see 1969 Guamanian unification with the Northern Mariana Islands referendum); at the same time, referendums held in the Northern Marianas in 1958, 1961, 1963, and 1969 consistently demonstrated that the Northern Mariana Islanders supported unification with Guam.
+The Northern Marianas in later referendums chose to join the United States, which it did in 1986 as the Commonwealth of the Northern Mariana Islands, but like Guam, the Northern Mariana Islands has not reached statehood.

-In the 1980s and early 1990s, there was a significant movement in favor of this U.S. territory becoming a commonwealth, which would give it a level of self-government similar to Puerto Rico and the Northern Mariana Islands.
-However, the federal government rejected the version of a commonwealth that the government of Guam proposed, because its clauses were incompatible with the Territorial Clause (Art.
+In the 1980s and early 1990s, there was a significant movement in favor of Guam becoming a commonwealth, which would give it a level of self-government similar to Puerto Rico and the Northern Mariana Islands.
+However, the federal government rejected the version of commonwealth that the government of Guam proposed, because its clauses were incompatible with the Territorial Clause (Art.
 IV, Sec.
 3, cl.
 2) of the U.S. Constitution.
-Other movements advocate U.S. statehood for Guam, union with the state of Hawaii, or union with the Northern Mariana Islands as a single territory, or independence.
+Other movements advocate U.S. statehood for Guam, union with the state of Hawaii, union with the Northern Mariana Islands as a single territory, or independence.

 In a 1982 plebiscite, voters indicated interest in seeking commonwealth status.
 The island has been considering another non-binding plebiscite on decolonization since 1998.
 Governor Eddie Baza Calvo intended to include one during the island's November 2016 elections but it was delayed again.